 As another example from this past century, “In 1920, 43 percent of Americans were members of a church; by 1960, that figure had jumped to 63 percent” (Alex Morris, False Idol — Why the Christian Right Worships Donald Trump).
 Think about that.
 Most Americans, in the early 1900s, were some combination of unchurched and non-religious or otherwise religiously uninvolved and disinterested.
 A similar pattern was seen in the colonial era when many people lived in communities that lacked a church.
 Church membership didn’t begin to rise until the 1800s and apparently declined again with mass urbanization and early industrialization.

 Many early Americans rarely saw a minister, outside of itinerant preachers who occasionally passed by.
 This is partly why formal marriages were less common.
 “Historians of American religion have long noted that the colonies did not exude universal piety.
 There was a general agreement that in the colonial period no more than 10-20 percent of the population actually belonged to a church” (Roger Finke & Rodney Stark, The Churching of America).
-This was at a time when many governments had state religions and so churches were associated with oppressiveness, as seen with the rise of non-Christian views (agnosticism, atheism, deism, universalism, unitarianism, etc) during the revolutionary period.
+This was at a time when many governments had state religions and so churches were associated with oppressiveness, as seen with the rise of non-Christian and non-conventional views (agnosticism, atheism, deism, universalism, unitarianism, secularism, etc) during the revolutionary period.

 And don’t get me started on abortion, in how maybe as high as one in five or six pregnancies were aborted right before the American Civil War.
 That might be related to why fertility rates have been steadily dropping for centuries: “Extending the analysis back further, the White fertility rate declined from 7.04 in 1800 to 5.42 in 1850, to 3.56 in 1900, and 2.98 in 1950.
 Thus, the White fertility declined for nearly all of American history but may have bottomed out in the 1980s.
 Black fertility has also been declining for well over 150 years, but it may very well continue to do so in the coming decades” (Ideas and Data, Sex, Marriage, and Children: Trends Among Millennial Women).
+That downward trend probably began during the height of the enclosure movement and British colonization during the 17th century.

 * * *